 Ars Quatuor Coronati volume XV 1902 and earlier: p69; endpapers p50.

-Annual reports of the Order of the Temple (the knights templar) which Robert joined in 1902.
+Annual reports of the Order of the

 Census 1911 which Robert completed himself, as head of household.